ModelEarth/community/challenge/rules.md

 **Rules for Entries**

+- Entries should be maintained in one or more public github repositories
 - Entries should be easy to integrate with other projects.
 - Please avoid using CMS content systems like Wix and WordPress.
 - Provide documentation of set-up steps in a markdown file.
 - Include an index.html file that loads your readme.md file into HTML (The "[localsite](../../localsite/)" repo provides a process for displaying readme files.).
-- Have judges try your install steps multiple times before the competition ends.
 - Detached frontends should have an index.html file in their root.
 - Detached frontends should work under any domain when hosted as a Github fork.
 - Employees of EPA, GDED and GDIT are not eligible for awards.